8 types of plagiarism - Definitions With Examples

 Plagiarism is taking the words and ideas of others and presenting it as yours.
 It is not only limited to research or academic writing.
 Copying creative property, like videos, images, music, art and even ideas is plagiarism.

 We use the term ‘copying’ to be gentle.
 What it really amounts to is plain stealing.
-At its core it is unethical and strips you from learning
+At its core it is unethical and strips you from the learning process.

 There is no benefit to plagiarizing.
 The time you save is not worth the risks.
 The author you plagiarized from also does not get any credit.
 So it is unfair to them as well.